benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 allow others the liberty of saying the very things that we are in the habit of saying about ourselves.
 Jests, if restrained, amuse us; if unrestrained, they make us angry.
-Chrysippus says that a certain man grew indignant because someone had called him "a sea-wether."\a We saw Fidus Cornelius, the son-in-law of Ovidius Naso, shed tears in the senate, when Corbulo called him a plucked ostrich.
+Chrysippus says that a certain man grew indignant because someone had called him "a sea-wether."
+We saw Fidus Cornelius, the son-in-law of Ovidius Naso, shed tears in the senate, when Corbulo called him a plucked ostrich.
 In the face of other charges, damaging to his character and standing, the composure